Skip to Content

 • Make sure that all the plant debris that is collected after the harvest season is destroyed.
 Composting could have been a good option, but if there has been a fungus infection, it is better not to compost.

-The above steps take care of the preparation for the treatment of the infection.
+The above steps take care of the preparation for treating the infection.
 Now let us look at the treatment of the disease.

 Effective Treatments

 There are many tried and tested methods of treatment of Powdery Mildew.
 To begin treatment, you must understand that every fungal infection differs from others.
-Different fungi will infect different sections of the plants based on the species of the plant and also the fungi.
+Different fungi will infect different sections of the plants based on the plant species and the fungi.

-If you follow the preventive steps properly, this disease may not occur in your plants.
-If your plants get infected anyway, you can opt for any of the following treatment methods below.
+If you follow the preventive steps correctly, this disease may not occur in your plants.
+You can opt for the following treatment methods if your plants get infected.

 • Apply Fungicides